Wealden District Council

 100% satisfied

 We used to ask if customers whether they were satisfied or not satisfied.
-However, in line with best practice this year we have amended the response options to include a neither satisfied nor dissatisfied (neutral) option.
+However, in line with best practice this changed in 21/22 and we have amended the response options to include a neither satisfied nor dissatisfied (neutral) option.
 Some customers are now choosing this neutral option.

 Satisfaction with how clean and tidy the contractor for electrical works was